techworldwithmurali/devops-real-time-projects-bootcamp/15.Create AWS Infrastructure Using Terraform/Jenkins Pipeline Job - Managing AWS Infrastructure with Terraform.md

         }
 ```

-### Step 5: Verify whether the infrastructure is created or destroyed
+### Step 5: Verify whether the infrastructure has been created in the AWS Console.

 #### Congratulations.
 You have successfully created, applied, or destroyed the AWS infrastructure using Jenkins Pipeline with Terraform.